 President Donald Trump wanted to add Washington lawyers Joseph diGenova and Victoria Toensing to his team and they actually agreed, but he will not be hiring the married legal team after all.
 According to Donald Trump lawyer Jay Sekulow, diGenova and Toensing have “conflicts that won’t allow them to represent the president regarding special counsel Robert Mueller’s investigation.”
 This came right after the team was appointed.

-Next: Will this current White House lawyer last?
+Next: This White House lawyer didn’t last.

 Check out The Cheat Sheet on Facebook!